 To reduce redness and moisturize the skin, massage a bit of the honey on to the affected parts of your face.
 Let sit for twenty minutes, then rinse with warm water.

 Other Home Remedies for Redness on the Face

 Finally, here are a few other things you can try if you want to get rid of facial redness:

 Wash your face regularly

 Try to wash your face a couple of times a day, but be careful how you do it.
 For example, you’ll want to use a cleanser that is made for sensitive skin and free of fragrances.
 Also, avoid products that contain drying agents of alcohol.
 When you’re done, pat your skin dry with a soft towel.
-Don’t scrub when washing or drying, because that can lead to skin irritation.11
+Don’t scrub when washing or drying, because that can lead to skin irritation.

 Another one of the more effective home remedies for redness on the face is a moisturizer.
 Once you’re finished washing your face, use a gentle moisturizing cream to seal in the moisture.
-Like cleansers, however, you’ll need to avoid creams or lotions that contain fragrances or alcohol.
-Again, these can irritate the skin and contribute to redness.12

 Drinking more water and eating foods that have a high water content could also help reduce facial redness.
 Foods with a lot of water include celery, apples, cucumbers, melons, and peaches.
 Also, try to stay away from hot drinks, alcohol, caffeine, and alcohol whenever possible.
-These contribute to facial redness and could make your problem worse.13
+These contribute to facial redness and could make your problem worse.12

 So don’t kick yourself for enjoying that beach day.
 Just remember there’s a whole host of natural ways to ease your skin’s redness and irritation.
 All it takes is a quick trip to the natural foods store (or even your own pantry!) to start loving the skin you’re in.